How to Setup SFML in macOS (Intel & M-series)

 1. Select the Build Settings tab.

-2. Xcode Select Build Settings Tab
+2. Xcode Build Settings tab boxxed

 3. Ensure All and Combined are selected as such.

-4. Xcode Select All & Combined
+4. Xcode build settings shown, Select All and Combined filters selected.

 5. Now, type in the filter field "Header Search Path".